 First Time Viewing

-The first time you visit house, it is a good idea to treat it just as a building that you are inspecting rather than a potential home.
-Not only will this avoid you becoming too attached to it too quickly, it will not give the estate agent the impression that you are keen on the house.
+The first time you visit the house, it is a good idea to treat it just as a building that you are inspecting rather than a potential home.
+Not only will this avoid you from becoming too attached to it too quickly, but it also will not give the estate agent the impression that you are keen on the house.

 How Many Times Should You View A Property And When?

 It is always sensible, if possible, to view a property at least 3 or 4 times and at different times of the day, before making any decision on whether to buy or not.
 Spend at least 15 to 30 minutes looking around the house and then another 30 minutes walking around the actual area.

 Find out as much as you can about the area where the house is located.
 Find out what it is like on weekdays, at the weekend, when the pubs close, and during rush hour.
 It is also wise to drive to and from the property to school and or work during rush hour to see how long your daily commute is going to take.